-How To Get Electrolytes: Your Guide to Oral Rehydration
+How to Get Electrolytes: A Guide to Oral Rehydration

-You’ve probably heard about electrolytes but may not understand the technical details.
+You’ve probably heard about electrolytes but may not understand what they do or just how essential they are for the body.
 Electrolytes are charged vitamins and minerals that are present in body fluids including blood, sweat, and urine.
 These compounds play a key role in essential processes like controlling muscle function, regulating fluid balance, and transmitting signals across nerve pathways.

 Why Are Electrolytes Important?